 FHQ Developments:

-Thomas Benjoe is the President & CEO for FHQ Developments and is from the Muscowpetung First Nation.
+Presented by: Thomas Benjoe, President & CEOThomas Benjoe is the President & CEO for FHQ Developments and is from the Muscowpetung First Nation.
 Thomas is a founding Board of Director’s member for FHQ Developments and served 6 years on the Board.
 FHQ Developments is the Economic Development Corporation for the File Hill’s Qu’Appelle Tribal Council that manages Partnerships and new Business Ventures on behalf of its shareholders the 11 First Nations of FHQTC.
 FHQ Developments also provides services to its shareholders through Community Economic Development and through their Labor Services Division.

 Four Horse Developments: